efaraz27/djas-tailors/README.md

 Backend Framework : Node.js + Express.js
 Database Service: MongoDB Atlas hosted on AWS
 Payment Gateway: Razorpay
-Authentication: Firebase (current not an active feature but implemented for future scaling of application)
+Authentication: Firebase (currently not an active feature but implemented for future scaling of application)